smartshark/vcsSHARK/README.rst

 	..
 NOTE:: Here you must be in the vcsSHARK directory!

-..
-NOTE:: If any errors occure here, please make sure that you use the correct versions of the requirements mentioned in :ref:`requirements`.
+NOTE: If any errors occure here, please make sure that you use the correct versions of the requirements mentioned in requirements.

 Thats it.
 The database scheme for the mongodb can be found in the API documentation of the mongodb datastore.